Viome’s technology is superior because it captures everything that is happening in the gut microbiome – the key word here is happening.

 You can read more about our artificial intelligence in our article: Meet Vie – Viome’s Artificial Intelligence System.

 On top of that, technology is coming down dramatically in cost.
 Ten years ago very few people could afford to have to have genomic testing done on themselves.
 Even two years ago, a Viome test cost $5,000 per person.
-Now, it’s only $399 per test.
-After that, you’re part of the Viome community and each subsequent test is only $199.
-And we will continue to bring this cost down until we achieve our mission of making chronic disease optional.
+Now, it’s just a fraction of that.
+After that, you’re part of the Viome community!
+We will continue to bring this cost down until we achieve our mission of making chronic disease optional.

 When you sign up for Viome you are joining a team at the forefront of the Gut Microbiome Revolution.
 You are part of this massive, world-changing undertaking.
 We are so excited to be on this journey with you!